centrahq/api-documentation/pages/07.support/01.rules-for-partners/docs.md

 child_type: docs
 ---

 Let's talk about some rules we strive to keep when working with our Partners.
-We hope to build efficient and professional relations, resulting in creating more integrations for more Customers.
+We hope to build efficient and professional relations, resulting in creating more amazing integrations for more and more happy Customers.

 ## How we work - general rules